 The Project Leader

-Needless to say, this has to be a person in a senior position within the organization or someone with an expertise in handling CRM projects.
+Needless to say, this has to be a person in a senior position within the organization or someone with expertise in handling CRM projects.
 Yes, you can select the leader internally or find an external consultant for this role.
 However, this choice must be based on evaluating your requirements in the immediate and distant future vis-à-vis the budget.

 At the same time, it’s important to give the project leader a say in drafting the vision of your CRM initiatives and finalizing the deliverables.
+Equally important is to give them the liberty to allocate CRM roles and responsibilities as they deem fit.

 After all, this person is going to be the captain of your ship!